suchmememanyskill/EmmcHaccGen/README.md

 Go to the [Releases](https://github.com/suchmememanyskill/EmmcHaccGen/releases) tab to grab yourself the latest release.
 ```
 EmmcHaccGen:
-  Generates required files to boot a switch.
-Generates BIS (boot01, bcpkg2) and the 120 system save
+  Generates boot files for the Nintendo Switch.
+Generates Boot01, bcpkg2 and the 120 system save.

 Usage:
   EmmcHaccGen [options]

 Options:
-  --keys <keys>    Path to your prod.keys file.
-Required argument
+  --keys <keys>       Path to your keyset file
-  --fw <fw>        Path to your firmware folder.
-Required argument
+  --fw <fw>           Path to your firmware folder
-  --noexfat        non-Exfat generation option.
-Default is false
+  --no-exfat          noExfat switch.
+Add this if you don't want exfat support.
+Disabled by default
+  --verbose           Enable verbose output.
+Disabled by default
+  --show-nca-index    Show info about nca's, like it's titleid and type.
+Will not generate a firmware folder with this option enabled
-  --version        Display version information
+  --version           Show version information
+  -?, -h, --help      Show help and usage information
 ```

 # Credits